BeauUittenbogaard/ComputerScienceAssignment/README.md

   Applies complete linkage clustering to the dissimilarity matrix to identify duplicate products.

 -Evaluation:
-  Measures the performance of the algorithm using precision, recall, F1 score, and F1 star, for different number of bands and bootstrap iterations.
+  Measures the performance of the algorithm using precision, recall, F1 score, and F1* score, for different number of bands and bootstrap iterations.

 -Visualization:
   Plots graphs to visualize the relationship between the fraction of comparisons and the evaluation metrics.

 # How to use the code
 First, make sure to install the required libraries before running the code.
 Then you import the data, clean the data, extract the model words and create a binary matrix with the associated functions.
-Then you initialize the number of hashes,  different number of bands and the number of bootstraps thst you want to use.
+Then you initialize the number of hashes,  different numbers of bands and the number of bootstraps that you want to use.
 The bootstrap function is used to run the min-hashing, lsh, clustering and to construct a dataframe with all the metrics(pair quality, pair completeness, F1 and F1*) for each bootstrap and number of bands.
 Finally, we extract the metrics from the dataframe to construct the plots that we need.